More than just experienced Dental Practice Brokers…

 - Many additional specifics and details

-Transitioning to an Associate
+4. Transitioning to an Associate

-Transitioning your practice to an associate allows more flexibility than many of the other transition options.
+Transitioning your practice to an associate offers you more flexibility than many of the other transition options.
 For many, it can be a multiple year opportunity to continue to earn income while working at your own pace and with more autonomy.

-Selling to an Associate
+5. Selling to an Associate

 We highly recommend each party have their own representation and that the bulk of negotiations are conducted by third parties.
-In many ways this is a zero sum game and the changing of leadership can be a delicate endeavor even amongst the closest of colleagues.
+In many ways this is a zero sum game, and the changing of leadership can be a delicate endeavor even amongst the closest of colleagues.

-Merging Your Practice with an Existing Practice
+6. Merging Your Practice with an Existing Practice

-Joining a Group of Dentists looking to sell for a higher multiple
+7. Joining a Group of Dentists looking to sell for a higher multiple

 Below Are a Few Tips for Prospective Sellers Considering the Value of Their Practice

 While for many the most important factor is strictly sales price, other factors to consider include the timeline of cash flows, fit of the buyer, timeline of close, or additional considerations related to the transition.
-It is important to talk with you advisor about which factors are most important to you.
+It is important to talk with your advisor about which factors are most important to you.

 Make sure that you discuss with your advisor early any preconceptions from the start.
 Also know that each office is different and that your practice is unlikely to sell for the same multiple of other practices in different specialties, different geographies, with different financials, or with different client mixes.

-Choose a specialized and experienced attorney
+Choose a Specialized and Experienced Attorney

-Why Work with Us to Determine Your Dental Practice Value
+Work with Us to Determine Your Dental Practice Value

-We know the ins and outs of the market and help to maximize the value of our clients’ practices under any circumstance.
+We know the ins and outs of the market and help maximize the value of our clients’ practices under any circumstance.
 We work closely with each of our clients and manage the transition process in a way that allows minimal interruptions in the daily operations of the business.